No matter the size of your business, you need a reliable arsenal of online business tools that’ll help you keep it running.

 If you ever go live on Facebook (and at this point, why wouldn’t you), Ecamm Live will help you give your broadcast a seriously professional polish.
 With a nice combination of convenience options and stuff that’s just plain cool-looking, this program is a must for the serious broadcaster.
 It’s what we use, too, for broadcasts like this one:

-This might not be everything tucked away in our toy box, but they’re all tools we wouldn’t dream of managing Edgar without!
+This might not be everything tucked away in our toy box, but they’re all online business tools we wouldn’t dream of managing Edgar without!
 Keep your eyes peeled for more recommendations in the future – and if you have any recs of your own, make sure you share them in the comments below!